modio/modio-docs/public/Game Management/Dependencies/dependencies.md

 # Dependency Management

 [mod.io](https://mod.io/) supports UGC dependencies.
 If UGC requires other content to function, players can be automatically subscribed to these dependencies, as well as any recursive dependencies required.
-This avoids player frustration from subscribing to content that does not work because of hidden dependencies.
+This avoids player frustration from subscribing to content that does not work because of hidden dependencies...

 ## Dependency Restrictions